-Mile 20.1-Interpretive sign.
-The Kelton Road crosses from the right at this point as it branched to the north to avoid a particularly rough section of the Oregon Trail.
-Turn around and return west on Immigrant Road.
+Mile 6.6-Kelton Road.
+The Kelton Road crosses from the left at this point as it branched to the north to avoid a particularly rough section of the Oregon Trail.

-Mile 21.4-Connecting route between the Oregon Trail and the Kelton Road crosses Immigrant Road at this point.
+Mile 7.95-Connecting route between the Oregon Trail and the Kelton Road crosses Immigrant Road at this point.

-Mile 22.6-Rocky Road.
+Mile 9.1-Rocky Road.
 A rocky section of the Oregon Trail can be found to the south of Immigrant Road.
 The portion of the trail east of Canyon Creek was noted in many diaries as some of the roughest trail that the emigrants had encountered.
 This section consisted of 12 miles without water, the last few miles of which were littered with volcanic rocks.
+The Kelton Road skirted this section to the north.